 Enjoy a private transfer to Shannon Airport.
 Travelling south from Ballyvaughan there is a wonderful journey through the plateau for the Burren.
 This is a rocky landscape that has been exposed and windswept for millennium forming magical results.
 Ancient sites such as the Poulnabrune Dolmen mark the landscape and each is worthy of a stop and detailed visit.
 The town of Ennis is a pretty market town with some great shops and bustling streets.
 Bunratty is a colourful village with a famous castle and folk village as well as Durty Nellies, one of Irelands most visited pubs.
 It’s also a great place to do a bit of shopping and explore the pretty village on foot.

-The Merrion Hotel (5*) is an exclusive Dublin Hotel that comprises of 123 rooms and 19 suites.
+The Merrion Hotel is an exclusive Dublin Hotel.
 The interior is designed using Irish fabrics and antiques to reflect the architecture and original interiors of the Main House.
 Throughout this luxurious Dublin hotel guests benefit from the latest technology.
 There is a choice of two restaurants and two bars.
 A luxurious Spa and swimming pool, six magnificent meeting and private dining rooms, and a private car park complete The Merrion's impressive list of facilities.
 Over the last eleven years, The Merrion luxury hotel in Dublin City has established itself as the epitome of relaxed grandeur, welcoming Dubliners and visitors to the city with stunningly appointed rooms, crackling turf fires and a host of facilities.
 This hotel has received many prestigious awards and accolades over recent years and hope their guests appreciate what they feel is at the cornerstone of its success - excelling in the art of hospitality.

 Vanessa Oquendo ,